codewithdary/laravel-currency-converter/README.md

 ## Laravel 8 Currency Converter
-I have created a Laravel 8 Currency Converter in co-operation with Cloudways.
+I have created a Laravel 8 Currency Converter in co-operation with Cloudways. <br>
-•	Author: Code With Dary
+•	Author: Code With Dary <br>
-•	Twitter: @codewithdary
+•	Twitter: @codewithdary <br>
-•	Instagram: @codewithdary
+•	Instagram: @codewithdary <br>

 ## Requirements
 •	PHP 7.3 or higher